 Resnova maxima was being displayed in the bulb room at Kirstenbosch January 2010.
 Photo by Mary Sue Ittner.

 Sparaxis maculosa is found on clay slopes in renosterveld in the southwest Cape.
-Photo taken in the bulb room of the Conservatory in by Mary Sue Ittner August 2006.
+The photo was taken in the bulb room of the Conservatory by Mary Sue Ittner August 2006.

 Watsonia pillansii is found from the Eastern Cape to KwaZulu-Natal where it is found in sandy soils mostly at low elevations near the coast.
 Photos were taken January 2010 in the garden by Mary Sue Ittner.